Babayev-cyber/GudaAI-Project-Overview/README.md

 ## Project Availability

 The source code is maintained in a private repository because it contains proprietary implementation details.
 This public repository provides a technical overview of the system, its architecture, and my contributions.
+You can look at some screenshots from the app, they are available in screenshots folder.